Multiple Choice Questions - I

 (d) Because of redistribution of energy amongst the molecules.

-Since the gas is ideal and the collisions of the molecules are elastic.
-When the molecules collides with the moving parts of the wall, its kinetic energy increases.
+Solution: Since the gas is ideal and the collisions of the molecules are elastic.
+When the molecules collide with the moving parts of the wall, its kinetic energy increases.
 But the total kinetic energy of the system will remain conserved.
 When the gas is compressed adiabatically, the total work done on the gas increases, its internal energy which in turn increases the KE of gas molecules and hence, the collisions between molecules also increases.

 Q.1.
 Calculate the number of atoms in 39.4 g gold.
 Molar mass of gold is 197 g mole-1.